 (2) Establish a communications link between DOT, its grantees, recipients, contractors, subcontractors and the small, disadvantaged business community.
 Increase awareness of contracting opportunities with mega projects by developing an aggressive outreach initiative to identify and refer qualified candidates to service providers and contracting agencies.

-(3) Develop structured, consultative relationships with the private sector financial community and governmental agencies that can create a public/private partnership to provide specialized assistance to small, women-owned and disadvantaged businesses.
+(3) Develop structured, consultative relationships with the private sector financial Start Printed Page 10565community and governmental agencies that can create a public/private partnership to provide specialized assistance to small, women-owned and disadvantaged businesses.

 (4) Disseminate DOT marketing materials and relevant information at design/build meetings, selected conferences/seminars, and other transportation-related events through the use of quarterly newsletter and mailings from the TEAM's office.

 (5) Develop and/or strengthen linkages with State DOTs, local Transit Agencies, Historically Black Colleges and Universities, Hispanic Serving Institutions, Associations of Minority and Women Contractors and Prime Contractors, to encourage small business participation in mega projects and other transportation-related opportunities.